threethan/XCX-Cut-Content-Mod/README.md

 - The Mourning Giant - A millesaur accompanied by some terebra
 - Cauldros's Finest - A fight against powerful enemies.
 Beware the drop!

 Some enemies were intended to have time attacks, but the missions were removed and unrestorable.
-Instead, I made new missions for each of them
+Instead, I made new missions for each of them.
 **New Time Attack Missions**
 - The Ganglion Goliath - Refight against the Zu Pharg, now lv100 (skells allowed)
 - Skell of the Abyss - Refight against Almandal, new lv60